22 of the most anticipated new books to read this October | CNN Underscored

 Fall is the perfect time to turn on the oven and get cooking.
 And Drummond, aka the Pioneer Woman, is ready to help you serve up some Southern hospitality.
 Her latest features 120 recipes filled with shortcuts to speed things up.
 If White Chocolate Berry Pancakes, Teriyaki Chicken Sheet Pan Supper or Chicken Curry in a Hurry sound up your alley, it’s time to dig in.

-Subtitled “And Other Things My Daughters Taught Me,” this memoir from comedian/actor/singer Foxx is an ode not only to his girls, but also to the grandmother who raised him.
+Subtitled “And Other Things My Daughters Taught Me,” this memoir from comedian/actor/singer Foxx is an ode not only to his girls but also to the grandmother who raised him.
 Focused on parenting and “dad rules,” and, of course, really funny, it also touches on his early life in Terrell, Texas, breaking into Hollywood and dealing with mega-stardom.
 If you weren’t already a fan, you’ll be one after reading this heartfelt and honest book.

 The TV host and journalist ventures into the fiction world with the first part of her new series featuring protagonist Jordan Manning, a crime reporter covering a serial killer who’s targeting Black girls.